Bottle Works to host Third Avenue Folk & Arts Festival

 Magic will be in the air when folklorist Michael Allision presents “The Magic of Pennsylvania” at 6 p.m.

-Musical entertainment will include Latin guitarist Acaya El-Unico at 11 a.m.; HABATAT at 2 p.m.; The Ne’er Do Wells at 6 p.m.; and The Evergreens at 8:30 p.m.
+Musical entertainment will include Latin guitarist Atayay El-Unico at 11 a.m.; HABATAT at 2 p.m.; The Ne’er Do Wells at 6 p.m.; and The Evergreens at 8:30 p.m.

 On Sunday, Sam Coco will perform at 1 p.m., and Cott Winter Lepley will entertain at 4:30 p.m.